 The rose is one of the first fragrant flowers that man has cultivated, and it holds a special place among flower harvests.
 It is a perennial crop that yields profitably for three to four successive years of planting.
 Its several varieties provide magnificent blooms in wonderful colours, shapes and sizes.
 From ancient times, roses have been grown for their essential oils in France, Cyprus, Greece, India, Iran, Italy, Morocco, United States and Bulgaria.
 Many species can be found growing naturally in India, primarily in the Himalayan mountains.
-Karnataka, Maharashtra, Punjab, Uttar Pradesh, Delhi and Chandigarh are the main rose-producing states, although only a little amount of roses are also cultivated in Gujarat, Haryana, Himachal Pradesh, Madhya Pradesh, Rajasthan, Tamil Nadu and West Bengal.
+Karnataka, Maharashtra, Punjab, Uttar Pradesh, Delhi and Chandigarh are the main rose-producing states, although little amount of rose planting can be seen in Gujarat, Haryana, Himachal Pradesh, Madhya Pradesh, Rajasthan, Tamil Nadu and West Bengal.
 It is primarily used as a cut flower, in garden decorations and in the creation of products like gulkand, pankhuri, rose water and rose oil.
 This article will provide you with detailed information on the package of practices of roses.

 Rose Crop at a Glance